If you are serious about growing your email subscriber list, you need to know what makes a good welcome email.

 * My “Evil” Experiment: Part 2 of 2 (Email #7)

 * Make Someone Hungry: Part 1 of 2 (Email #10)

 You don’t want to missing the “evil experiment” or the Superhero Email.
 Just saying.

 Plus there’s more.

 Tomorrow we get started on how you can seriously “LEVEL UP” your email marketing.
 Big time.

-This can also be treated like a mini course, but whichever way you see it, it can be a great way to keep your audience wanting more.
-At the end of each email, Andre trys to leave a taster of what is to come in the next ‘episode’.
+This can also be treated as a mini-course, but whichever way you see it, it can be a great way to keep your audience wanting more.
+At the end of each email, Andre tries to leave a taster of what is to come in the next ‘episode’.

 If you want to learn more about Andre and his emailing techniques, you can visit:

 You can also read an article about how Andre developed this method on Entrepreneurs Journey with Yaro Starek.